jakubboucek/docker-lamp-devstack/README.md

     #                                                ^^^^^^^^^^^^^^^^^^^^^^^
 ```

-Form Xdebug 3.1 Profiler a Tracing outputs are compressed by GZip.
-You can turn off GZip compression through Environment
+Starting with Xdebug 3.1, Profiler a Tracing outputs are compressed with GZip.
+You can turn off GZip compression through the `XDEBUG_CONFIG` environment
-variable `XDEBUG_CONFIG` with `use_compression` parameter and `false` value.
+variable, with `use_compression` parameter and value `false`.

-In [`docker-compose.yml`](docker-compose-debug.yml) file just modify `environment` section:
+In [`docker-compose.yml`](docker-compose-debug.yml) file modify `environment` section, for example:

 ```yaml
 environment: